Semi-supervised Contrastive Learning Using Partial Label Information: Experiments

 \subsection{Implementation details}

-All experiments use a "Wide ResNet-28" model \cite{zagoruyko2016paying}, with modifications made to the loss function as needed to instantiate the various comparison methods.
-The training procedure and error reporting follows Oliver (\citeyear{oliver2018realistic}) in experiment 1, and Berthelot (\citeyear{berthelot2019mixmatch}) in experiment 2.
+All experiments use a ``Wide ResNet-28" model \cite{zagoruyko2016paying}, with modifications made to the loss function as needed to instantiate the various comparison methods.
+The training procedure and error reporting follows Oliver \cite{oliver2018realistic} for our experiment comparing standalone semi-supervised methods, and Berthelot \cite{berthelot2019mixmatch} for our experiment comparing combined methods.